mikeroyal/Raspberry-Pi-Guide/README.md

 [Plex media server](https://www.plex.tv/) is a application that gives you the power to add, access and share all the entertainment that matters to you, on almost any device.
 With 50,000+ on demand titles and hundreds of channels of live TV, plus your own personal media collection, using one powerful app.

+[Amazon Alexa](https://alexa.amazon.com/) is a smart virtual assistant software to manage Alexa-enabled devices, control music playback, view shopping lists on the go, keep track of upcoming reminders, check on active timers and much more.

+[Google Assistant](https://assistant.google.com/) is a smart virtual assistant software on mobile and home automation devices.

+[Apple HomeKit](https://www.apple.com/shop/accessories/all/homekit) is a software framework that enables your app to coordinate and control home automation accessories from multiple vendors to present a coherent, user-focused interface.
+Using HomeKit, your app can: Discover HomeKit-compatible automation accessories and add them to a persistent, cross-device home configuration database.

+[Samsung SmartThings](https://www.smartthings.com/) is a sofwtare frmaeowrk that you can connect, monitor and control multiple smart home devices quicker and easier.
+Connect your Samsung smart TVs, smart appliances, smart speakers and brands like Ring, Nest and Philips Hue all from one app.

+[Ecobee](https://www.ecobee.com) is a home automation company in Canada that makes thermostats for residential and commercial use.

+[Lutron Caséta](https://www.lutron.com/en-US/Products/Pages/SingleRoomControls/CasetaWireless/Overview.aspx) is a smart lighting control system that is a great solution for giving any client smart lighting control.
+It was purposely built to work in homes of all ages and it works with older wiring as well as new.

+[Philips Hue](https://www.philips-hue.com) is  a smart lighting system.
+The smart lights, Hue Bridge, and smart controls will forever change the way you experience light.

+[Sonos](https://www.sonos.com) is the wireless home sound system that fills as many rooms as you want with great-sounding music, movies, and TV.

+[MQTT](https://mqtt.org/) is an [OASIS standard](https://www.oasis-open.org/standards/) messaging protocol for the Internet of Things (IoT).
+It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.

 [Zigbee](https://csa-iot.org/all-solutions/zigbee/) is the full-stack, secure, reliable, and market-proven solution used by a majority of large smart home ecosystem providers, such as Amazon's Echo Plus, Samsung SmartThings, Signify (Philips Hue), and more.

 [openHAB](https://github.com/openhab) is a cross-platform software with the aim to integrate all kinds of Smart Home technologies, devices, etc.

+[Z-Wave](https://www.z-wave.com/) is the leading wireless communications protocol behind many of the secure, trusted brands that are working to make everyone's home smarter and safer.

+[Zwavejs2Mqtt](https://zwave-js.github.io/zwavejs2mqtt/) is a fully configurable Zwave to MQTT Gateway and Control Panel Web UI.

+[Z-Wave JS Server](https://github.com/zwave-js/zwave-js-server) is a small server wrapper around Z-Wave JS to access it via a WebSocket.

+[Z-Wave JS Config DB Browser](https://devices.zwave-js.io/) is the official device configuration reference to find out if your device is supported.
+Currently supports 387 brands, spanning at least 2075 device configurations.

 ## Setting Watchdog Timer (WDT) on Raspberry Pi
 [Back to the Top](https://github.com/mikeroyal/raspberry-pi-Guide#table-of-contents)